Transitioning to Secondary School

 If pupils continue to study in the Netherlands, they will move on to one of the secondary international schools in or around The Hague.
-A large majority of HSV pupils choose to study at the International School of The Hague (ISH), while others move on to the European School, the international department of the Rijnlands Lyceum in Oegstgeest or Wassenaar, or the RISS in Rotterdam.
+A large majority of HSV pupils choose to study at the International School of The Hague (ISH), while others move on to the European School, the international department of the Rijnlands Lyceum in Oegstgeest or Wassenaar, International School of Delft or the RISS in Rotterdam.

-As there are a range of English-speaking secondary schools in The Hague, the choice to take a place at the ISH or European school is a parental decision and therefore the parents of ID6 pupils must themselves apply generally by December of the previous year (check the school’s individual policy).
+As there are a range of English-speaking secondary schools in The Hague, the choice to take a place at a secondary school is a parental decision and therefore the parents of ID6 pupils must themselves apply generally by December of the previous year (check the school’s individual policy).

 Transitioning to Secondary Dutch Education